Aphasia impacts everyone.

 “Living with someone with aphasia has been very frustrating.
 Don’t take me the wrong way it’s frustrating for them.
 Seeing the difficulty in finding a word then trying to find the next word to make a sentence can be heart breaking… I have and really tried to have fun with this everyday.”

-Here are some Top Tips for conversations with someone with aphasia.
-You might find them helpful.
+Tried and Tested Top Tips for chatting with someone with aphasia.

 - Use pen and paper to write down key words